Trump vs. Biden on COVID-19 relief and economic stimulus: Here’s what they’re promising

 - On healthcare: For the newly jobless, Biden would “have the federal government step in and cover 100% of the cost of keeping you on your employer-based plan” for the duration of the pandemic.
 He would also “make sure every single person in this country gets free testing and treatment for the coronavirus” regardless of insurance.

-- On small businesses: Biden has not given a number, but he suggested he would prop up small businesses via investments financed by “reversing some of Trump’s tax cuts for corporations and imposing common-sense tax reforms that finally make sure the wealthiest Americans pay their fair share.”
+- On small businesses: Biden has not given a number, but suggested he would prop up small businesses via investments financed by “reversing some of Trump’s tax cuts for corporations and imposing common-sense tax reforms that finally make sure the wealthiest Americans pay their fair share.”

-- On extra unemployment benefits: Biden has not given a number, but. he said he would “extend them as long as public health and economic conditions call for it.”
+- On extra unemployment benefits: Biden has not given a number, but said he would “extend them as long as public health and economic conditions call for it.”

 - On second stimulus checks: Biden has not committed to second checks, saying he would provide them “should conditions require,” but leaving out any mention of them in his Build Back Better plan.
 Although some were hopeful that Kamala Harris joining the ticket meant he would support the Harris-backed proposal for $2,000-monthly payments to citizens, this seems unlikely, as Biden has historically been thumbs-down on universal basic income.